Cento (poetry): History

-The cento originated in the 3rd or 4th century A.D.
+The cento originated in the 3rd or 4th century AD.
 The first known cento is the Medea by Hosidius Geta, composed out of Virgilian lines, according to Tertullian.
 However, an earlier cento might be present in Irenaeus's late-2nd century work Adversus Haereses.
 He either cites or composes a cento as a demonstration of how heretical Christians modify canonical Gospels.

 Ausonius (310–395) is the only poet from Antiquity to comment on the form and content of the Virgilian cento; his statements are afterward regarded as authoritative.
 The pieces, he says, may be taken either from the same poet, or from several.
 The individual fragments of poetry used should be no shorter than one half-line (one hemistich) and no longer than a full line and a half.
 In accordance with these rules, he made a cento from Virgil, the Cento Nuptialis.

 Faltonia Betitia Proba wrote a Cento Vergilianus de laudibus Christi, in which she details the life of Jesus and deeds of the Old and New Testaments; it was written entirely in centos taken from Virgil.

 In the Greek World, centos, such as those by Aelia Eudocia, are mainly composed by verses taken from Homer.

 The Politics of Justus Lipsius (Politicorum Libri Sex, 1589) consists only of centos, there being nothing of his own but conjunctions and particles.
 Etienne de Pleure did the same as Proba in Sacra Aeneis (1618).
 Alexander Ross did the same thing in his Virgilii Evangelisantis Christiados (1634), his most celebrated work of poetry.